These tender and very flavorful keto cheese biscuits are perfect for breakfast, with or without eggs.

 Sour cream: I tried replacing the sour cream with whole-milk Greek yogurt.
 In my opinion, sour cream is better, both in terms of texture and in terms of flavor.

-Spices: Garlic powder and cayenne pepper.
-Sometimes I also add ½ teaspoon dried oregano.
+Spices: I like to use garlic powder and cayenne pepper.
+Sometimes I also add ½ teaspoon of dried oregano.
 Do make sure the spices you use are fresh.
-A stale spice can easily ruin a dish, and I'm speaking from experience!
+A stale spice can easily ruin a dish.

-Almond flour: I love baking with this wonderful flour substitute!
-I use blanched finely ground flour.
+Almond flour: I use blanched finely ground flour.
 I don't recommend using a coarse almond meal in this recipe.

 Grated Parmesan: For the best texture, make sure you use finely grated parmesan and not coarsely shredded cheese.

 Baking powder: Gluten-free if needed.
 Make sure it's fresh.